 From pizza, cinnamon rolls, and pastry-based desserts to sausage rolls, flatbreads, and pot pies — this fathead dough is all you'll need.

 It’s so soft and elastic that you can fold, roll, slice, or shape it into anything you like.
-It's great to make in a large batch stored in the freezer when needed.
+It's great to make in a large batch and store it in the freezer when needed.

 What Is Fathead Dough?